4C-multiphysics/website/README.md

 To propose a change to the website, follow these steps:

-1. Open an issue to announce and discuss upcoming changes (optional).
+1. Open an issue to announce and discuss upcoming changes (optional, but recommended).
 1. Clone the repository.
 1. Create a feature branch, where you will make any change.
+1. To inspect your changes, navigate into the website source code directory and
+    1. for setup: run `bundle install`
-1. To inspect your chagnes, run `bundle exec jekyll serve` from the terminal and follow the instructions there.
+    1. run `bundle exec jekyll serve` from the terminal and follow the instructions there.
 1. Commit changes.
 Push the branch to `gitlab.lrz.de`.
 1. Open a merge request.